China stocks may trade lower on Thursday, weighed down by uncertainties about the global economy and China's own fiscal policy response.

 The Chinese cabinet met on Wednesday to discuss the economy and issued a more urgent and aggressively toned statement.
 The "difficulties and complexities of the global economy recovery" and the "downward pressures on the domestic economy" were noted.
 Pro-growth measures were outlined, with cutting business taxes as a priority.
 The government also pledged to accelerate already confirmed projects in railway, energy-saving, rural and western regions infrastructure, education, health care, and information technology.

-On Wednesday, the World Bank cut its 2012 economic growth forecast for China to 8.2 percent and urged its leaders to rely on easier fiscal policy that boosts consumption rather than state investment to stimulate the economy.Stocks to Watch:
+On Wednesday, the World Bank for China to 8.2 percent and urged its leaders to rely on easier fiscal policy that boosts consumption rather than state investment to stimulate the economy.Stocks to Watch:

-Broker Stocks, Citic Securities - China plans bold reforms for the brokerage industry, such as allowing them to conduct businesses such as trading futures and derivatives, asset management, private banking and private equity.
+Broker Stocks, Citic Securities - China for the brokerage industry, such as allowing them to conduct businesses such as trading futures and derivatives, asset management, private banking and private equity.

 Securities regulators detail how Yang Zhishan, formerly Citic Securities Research quality chief and award-winning utilities analyst, used his position as independent director of Zhangze Power to conduct insider trading.
 Yang is now in police detention.
 The regulators have also named an ex Bocom-Schroder fund manager Zheng Tuo for engaging in "rat trading."